SeanConnolly82/projectMERN/README.md

 - Public

 - Enter username and password.
-Validations with error response are provided by the API - no blanks, valid email.
-Username and password are validated against the stored values and a response of 'Invalid Credentials' is provided if validation fails.
+- Validations with error response are implemented by the API - no blanks, valid email.
+- Username and password are validated against the stored values and a response of 'Invalid Credentials' is provided if validation fails.
 - Succesful login redirects to the landing page, unless the user hasn't yet set up a profile, in which case they will be redirected to 'Edit Profile'.
-- Logginl in will update the Nav Bar to replace 'Login' and 'Register' with 'MyProfile' and 'Logout'.
+- Logging in will update the Nav Bar and replace 'Login' and 'Register' with 'MyProfile' and 'Logout'.
-- The API returns user id (for routing) and a JWT web token for authentication that is saved in the browsers local storage.
+- The API returns user id (for routing) and a JWT web token for authentication.
+The user id and JWT token is saved in the browser's local storage.

 ### Edit Profile